Glenferrie Oval: History

-Glenferrie Oval's grandstand, designed in an art-deco style, was built in 1937 and later named the Michael Tuck stand after the club great, and housed the new changerooms and administration of the club.
-It is now heritage protected as one of the most significant buildings of the era.
-In 1963 the large scoreboard was erected at the eastern end of the ground.
+Glenferrie Oval's grandstand, designed in the Moderne style, was built in 1938 and later named the Michael Tuck Stand after club great Michael Tuck, and housed the new changerooms and administration of the club.
+The structure was added to the Victorian Heritage Register in 1992.
+In 1963, the large scoreboard was erected at the eastern end of the ground.
 After the club won the 1961 premiership it was decided to buy some houses on the other side of Linda Crescent to build the Social Club which opened in 1962.

 The ground was relatively small by VFL standards, but the intimate nature of the ground (with the grandstands and train line surrounding the ground) made for a terrific atmosphere.
 The Hawks had played 584 matches at Glenferrie Oval during their time there.
-The last game that Hawthorn played at Glenferrie Oval was in August 1973 when Hawthorn won against South Melbourne by 37 points, in front of a crowd of 9842 people.
+The last game that Hawthorn played at Glenferrie Oval was on 1 September 1973 when Hawthorn won against South Melbourne by 37 points, in front of a crowd of 9,842 people.

+The Swinburne University Football Club played its home matches at Glenferrie Oval in the Victorian Amateur Football Association (VAFA) from 1996 until moving to St James Park in the 2000s.

 Hawthorn Football Club retained the ground as an administrative and training base until 2006.
 Hawthorn moved their administrative and training facilities to a redeveloped Waverley Park early in 2006 in preparation for the 2006 AFL season.